 NCHAF Treasury Annual Performance Report (As of September 30, 2022)

 Assistance is available up to $40,000 per household.
 Funds are limited.

 If you are experiencing financial hardship due to job loss/business closure, reduction in hours or pay, difficulty obtaining new employment, death of a spouse or co-borrower or increased expenses due to the pandemic, you could be eligible for assistance.
 Increased expenses can be due to health care, the need to care for a family member, increased child care costs due to school closures or increased costs associated with quarantine.

-The North Carolina Housing Finance Agency is a self-supporting public agency that finances affordable housing opportunities for North Carolinians whose needs are not met by the market.
-Since its creation in 1973 by the General Assembly, the Agency has financed more than 318,830 affordable homes and apartments, totaling $30.1 billion.
+The NC Housing Finance Agency provides safe, affordable housing opportunities to enhance the quality of life of North Carolinians.
+Since its creation by the General Assembly, the Agency has financed more than 298,860 affordable homes and apartments, totaling $29.16 billion.

 The Agency provides financing through the sale of tax-exempt bonds and the management of federal tax credit programs, the federal HOME Program, the State and National Housing Trust Funds, the Homeowner Assistance Fund and other programs.

 “NCHAF contacted my mortgage company and got them off my back.
 I have colon cancer and recently my cancer has progressed.
 I could not work as much waitressing and with NCHAF helping me, I can stand up and breathe again.”